 Before we go into more detail, let me outline the main differences between ActiveCampaign and Mailchimp:

-• You can get started with Mailchimp for $13 and ActiveCampaign for $39, so there’s quite a big difference between their plans and pricing.
-You’ll also need to purchase ActiveCampaigns CRM through their separate sales plan or a bundle (which is a combination of both their sales and marketing plans)
+- You can get started with Mailchimp for $13 and ActiveCampaign for $19, so there’s quite a big difference between their plans and pricing.
+You’ll also need to purchase ActiveCampaign's CRM as an add-on

 ActiveCampaign vs Mailchimp Video Review